Laci1953/RC2014-CPM/te/readme.txt

 Comparing the two versions of TE (128KB vs. 512KB), the 512KB version is by far the best.

-First, the size of files that can be edited is larger.
+First, the size of files that can be edited is larger (400KB vs. 70KB).
-Then, the initial file opening when starting the editor is faster.
+Then, the initial phase of file reading when starting the editor is faster.

 But, I consider both versions of the TE editor as a step forward in the right direction, allowing larger files to be edited in memory, with an elegant an efficient user interface.